smolegz/tp/docs/DeveloperGuide.md

 4. You may follow the prompts to enter the subsequent details, examples of invalid inputs are given in the example use case scenario in Add By Step.

+### Edit contact

+Edit contact based on the details provided. eg. Name, email, address etc.

+1. Prerequisites: Existing LookMeUp contacts list must not be empty.

+   (Details of name, address etc. are a placeholder for the following test cases)

+2. Test case: `edit 1 n/Alex Yeoh`

+   Expected: Contact at index 1's name has been edited to Alex Yeoh.

+3. Test case: `overwrite 2 n/Bernice Yu p/91725373`

+   Expected: Contact at index 2's name and number have been edited to Bernice Yu, 91725373 respectively.
 ### Filter contact list

 Filter contact list based on the tag(s) provided.